Burning The Ground: DjPaulT's 80's and 90's Remixes

-Exposé – Point Of No Return (1987 US 12″ Promo)
+Exposé – Point Of No Return (All New Mixes!)
+(US 12″ Promo)

 Exposé was initially formed in 1984 when Lewis Martineé, a Miami disc jockey and producer, decided to form a dance-based group.
 Working with his partners Ismael Garcia and Frank Diaz at Pantera Productions, talent scouts hired Sandra Casañas (Sandeé), Alejandra Lorenzo (Alé), and Laurie Miller as the group’s lineup, under the title X-Posed.
 The next year, the trio recorded “Point of No Return” for Pantera Records as a 12-inch vinyl single, which became a #1 hit on the Billboard Hot Dance Club Play chart.
-The song helped to introduce a still-popular genre of music that became known as freestyle, which often features keyboard riffs, a sing-along chorus, and electro funk drum-machine patterns in the music arrangement.
+The song helped to introduce a still-popular genre of music that became known as freestyle, which often features keyboard riffs, a sing-along chorus, and electro-funk drum-machine patterns in the music arrangement.
 The success of “Point of No Return” quickly led Exposé to sign with Arista/BMG Records, which promptly assumed distribution of the 12-inch vinyl single.

 During the recording of the group’s first studio album Exposure, the personnel of the group changed.
 Reports vary based on the source.
 According to People magazine, one of the original singers quit while two of the girls were fired midway through the recording of the first album, but according to Billboard, all three were fired.
-Arista records felt that the three original singers lacked star potential.
+Arista Records felt that the three original singers lacked star potential.
 Martinee states that he made the decision himself to replace the three girls, while Miller maintains it was all their choice, and Jurado confirms that Lorenzo wanted to leave.
 Shortly thereafter, Casañas pursued a solo career and Lorenzo pursued other ambitions; they were replaced by Jeanette Jurado and Gioia Bruno.
 Miller began a solo career; she was replaced by Ann Curless.

 SIDE A:

-Point Of No Return (Extended Mix) 9:38
+Point Of No Return (Extended Mix) 9:42

-Mixed By – Mike CouzziRique Alonso
+Mixed By – Lewis A. MartineéMike CouzziRick “Billy Bob” Alonso*

 SIDE B:

-Point Of No Return (Crossover Mix) 5:45
+Point Of No Return (Crossover Mix) 5:48

-Mixed By – Chris Lord-Algé*
+Mixed By – Chris Lord-Algé*Lewis A. Martineé

-Dub Of No Return (Strikes Again) 6:30
+Dub Of No Return (Strikes Again) 6:33

-Mixed By – Mike CouzziRique Alonso
+Mixed By – Lewis A. MartineéMike CouzziRick “Billy Bob” Alonso*

 VINYL GRADE: